Janzeero-PhD/C_loss_Chornobyl_2022/README.md

 Data sets are used in R code.

-Only code to generate models and related raster maps and figures is provided.
+Only code to generate models and related figures is provided.

-Code to: calculate C stock for training and validation data set per biomass compartment; prepare raster data (mostly in Google Earth Engine); calculate C loss according to local combustion factors and NBR severity levels is available *upon request*.
+Code to: calculate C stock for training and validation data set per biomass compartment; prepare raster data (mostly in Google Earth Engine); make raster predictions; calculate C loss according to local combustion factors and NBR severity levels is available *upon request*.